spatulatom/projects-online/README.md

 ### Website Built With

-- HTML
+- Vite for development server and for Optimized Build,
 - Tailwind,
-- JavaScript,
-- TypeScript,
+- JavaScript, TypeScript,
 - Jest Testing Framework for unit testing,
 - Cloudinary for images storage and images responsiveness,
-- Vite for development server and for Optimized Build,
 - Vercel for Deployment,
 - render.com for backend  node  server deployment,
 -  https://github.com/alvarotrigo/fullPage.js/ library for vertical and horizontal scroll,